tmshkr/vrms-v0/README.md

 To get the `SLACK_BOT_TOKEN`, click **OAuth & Permissions** from the sidebar under the **Features** heading.
 On that page, you'll find the **Bot User OAuth Token** starting with `xoxb`.

+### Google Calendar integration

+The app automatically creates a Google Calendar event for new meetings using the [Calendar API](https://developers.google.com/calendar/api).
+To get the necessary environment variables, follow the instructions in the [Node.js quickstart](https://developers.google.com/calendar/api/quickstart/nodejs).

 ### Migrate and seed the database